 The information and laboratory analytical data obtained during the IRM will be included in an IRM Construction Completion Report (CCR).
 The CCR will be completed in accordance with DER-10 Section 5.8.
-Information provided in the IRM CCR will also be summarized in the RI Report, as needed, to document in one report the nature and extent of contamination.

-Implementation of the IRM Work Plan is scheduled to begin within 60 days after NYSDEC approval of this Work Plan.
-The field work is anticipated to require 120 to 180 days to complete subsequent to the approval of the IRM Work Plan and the IRM CCR will be submitted within 90 days of the full start-up for the SSDS.
+Implementation of the IRM Work Plan is scheduled to begin within 14 days after NYSDEC approval of this Work Plan.
+The field work is anticipated to require 30 to 60 days to complete subsequent to the approval of the IRM Work Plan and provision of access by the owner.
+The IRM CCR will be submitted within 90 days of the full start-up for the SSDS.
 If an IRM Work Plan addendum is required, it will be submitted as the need is identified and it will include a revised schedule.